-(b) Receiver cords.-Receiver cords shall be guarded by shields of permanently grounded metal (such as metal armor) or of nonabsorptive insulating material (such as flexible insulating tubing), or shall have suitable insulating coverings for the individual conductors.
+Receiver cords where required to be guarded shall be guarded by shields of effectively grounded metal (such as metal armor) or of nonabsorptive insulating material (such as flexible insulating tubing) or suitable insulating coverings for the individual conductors.
+(See 390, A, 2.)

+C. Shields for Portable Cords.

-(c) Shields for portable cords.-Where no protective device is installed (permissible only for fire-alarm or similar apparatus or for apparatus not for public use, where the character of service precludes the use of arresters and fuses) the shields of portable cords shall always be of grounded metal or of special insulating material suitable to withstand the voltage of the highest-voltage supply circuit to which the communication circuit is exposed up to 7,500 volts.
+Where no protective device is installed the shields of portable cords shall always be of grounded metal or of special insulating material suitable to withstand the voltage of the highest-voltage supply circuit to which the communication circuit is exposed up to 7,500 volts.